SciML/ReservoirComputing.jl/docs/src/examples/esgp.md

     nla_type = nla_type,
     extended_states = extended_states)
 ```
 Using the package [GaussianProcesses](https://stor-i.github.io/GaussianProcesses.jl/latest/) we were able to implement a training and a predict function for the ESN.
-In order to use them it is needed to import the package.
+In order to use them, we need to import the package.

 ```julia
 using GaussianProcesses